 The entire global travel industry has been shaken to its roots, and whilst some parts of the industry are beginning to bounce back, the educational travel sector will be one of the last to return.

-Schools need to feel confident in order to book.
-Confident that students and their money will be safe; confident that their staff will be safe; confident that every eventuality has been thought of.
-Yet how can you feel confident booking a year or more down the line, when you don’t know what’s around the corner?
+Schools, understandably, need to feel confident in order to book their next overseas educational trip or school expedition.
+They need to be confident that students and their money will be safe; confident that their staff will be safe; confident that every eventuality has been thought of.
+Yet how can you feel confident booking a year or more down the line, when you don’t know what’s just around the corner?

 Let’s face it, if we wait for everything to sort itself out, we could be waiting a LONG time.
 Therefore, over the past few months we have been quietly working away behind the scenes, completely revising our insurance provision, booking conditions and our school contract, in order to place less risk on schools and individuals.